Syncopated Systems

 Once developed, patterns may be reproduced through printing, pressing, and other manufacturing processes.

-An engineer's design yield a single product, such as a roadway bridge, or many copies from the same design, such as music players.
+An developer’s design may yield a single product, such as a roadway bridge, or many copies from the same design, such as music players or video games.

 Among developers, there are usually several degrees of technical knowledge and ability.